A road trip for the active family

 Day 5: A hike to Rabothytta cabin

 We suggest rising early.
 From Korgen, drive through the valley of Leirskarddalen.
 The last few miles are a gravel road, up to the parking lot.
 From the trailhead here, which is at 700 metres altitude, follow the marked 5-km path up to Rabothytta cabin.
 Be sure to have good boots or sturdy footwear.
 If your children are used to mountain hikes, they should be able to join you.
-Adults use 1.5–2 hours on the hike.
+Adults use 1.5–2 hours one way on the hike.
 Allow a little longer if you have kids.

 The magnificent Rabothytta cabin is situated at 1200, perched at the edge of the Okstindbreen glacier.
 Unless you want to hike back down the same day, consider booking an overnight stay in advance.
 Be sure to pack a lunch, and find a nice spot from which to enjoy the view.
 Day guests too have access to water and toilets.